substrate-developer-hub/substrate-contracts-workshop/1/incrementing-the-value.md

 ## Modifying a Storage Value

-You can always update the value of a storage item by called `set` again as we showed above.
+You can always update the value of a storage item by calling `set` again.

 However, if you know the value is already set, then you can modify the value in a more ergonomic way: